rxluz/booksys/README.md

 When you have a number or a variable in the middle of the text, some situations will demand two strings.
 However, these strings together probably won’t make sense in other languages because different languages have different structures.

-I used [Redux i18n](https://www.npmjs.com/package/redux-i18n) to manage translations; with this plugin, you can use POT files, and this file is readable by [Poedit](https://poedit.net/), which translation professionals primarily use.
+Booksys uses [Redux i18n](https://www.npmjs.com/package/redux-i18n) to manage translations; with this plugin, you can use POT files, and this file is readable by [Poedit](https://poedit.net/), which translation professionals primarily use.

 Another advantage is we don’t need to create JSON files.
 Instead, just code and the plugin will extract your code the strings; looks cute, right?